Astros vs. Giants Player Props Betting Odds

-The Houston Astros host the San Francisco Giants at Minute Maid Park on Monday at 8:10 PM ET.
-Those looking to place a player prop bet can find odds for Kyle Tucker, Thairo Estrada and others in this contest.
+Player prop bet options for Kyle Tucker, Thairo Estrada and others are listed when the Houston Astros host the San Francisco Giants at Minute Maid Park on Tuesday (first pitch at 8:10 PM ET).

 Bet on this matchup or its props with DraftKings!